They say a healthy nation is a wealthy nation.

 While the demand for physicians remains high, the number of qualified physicians has begun to fall behind in recent years.
 As such, the option of locum tenens work becomes more viable.
 Healthcare employers are increasingly turning to locum tenens practitioners to fill the gaps on their teams.

 For some, it may be the perfect fit.
-For other, not so much.
+For others, not so much.
 In this article, we examine the pros and cons of life as a locum tenens physician to help you determine where you stand.

 A locum tenens physician is a licensed medical practitioner who may fill in for regular physicians when they are absent, or temporarily join hospitals or practices that are short-staffed.
 In other words, a locum tenens physician is the medical field's way of saying "freelancer".